What is Functional Medicine?

 Regular, smooth, & effective digestion

-Bloated, unpredictable bowel movements
+Bloated, erratic bowel movements

 Areas of Emphasis